 - Dark brown sugar – Both dark and light brown sugar work – I really like the more intense taste of dark brown sugar.

-- Evaporated milk – I like how the taste of evaporated milk pairs with caramel – however the recipe works with any kind of milk you might have on hand – from almond to skim, half and half and even heavy cream.
+- Evaporated milk – I like how the taste of evaporated milk pairs with caramel – however the recipe works with any kind of milk you might have on hand – from almond to skim milk, half and half and even heavy cream.

-Salted caramel frosting is surprisingly easy to make – you basically make the caramel, with a few basic ingredients and then whip in the sugar.
+This American buttercream frosting is surprisingly easy to make – you basically make the caramel, mix in a few basic ingredients and then whip in the sugar.
 As a finishing touch, fold in a pinch of sea salt.

 How much frosting do you need?

 The amount of course, depends on how you intend to use it.
-I have used it to cover a a two layer 8″ cake and also a cover and decorate a 9″ bundt cake.
-The recipe should work for a 9″x13″ sheet cake.
+I have used it to cover a two layer 8″cake and also a cover and decorate a 9″ bundt cake.
+The recipe produces enough frosting to fill double layer cakes with a light crumb coat frosting – which is perfect when you want to use a mirror glaze.
+This Salted Caramel Buttercream Frosting Recipe should work for a 9″x13″ sheet cake.

 If you like to generously swirl frosting on your cupcakes (I love that!), you can frost about 12.
 If you use a knife to apply the frosting you could probably frost 24 cupcakes.